 - 2 tsp rice vinegar

 Whisk the egg first till a little frothy, then add all other ingredients.
 Whisking it all very well, and then blending it in to the crab meat ensuring that all ingredients mix seamlessly with the crab.
-With a tablespoon spoon out a perfect little pile with which you’ll make a little medallions.
+With a tablespoon spoon out a perfect little pile with which you’ll make the little medallions.
 You could make these into two or four cakes, but in this recipe, we’re featuring these as an amazing appetizer.
 You decide.

 Chill these medallions for an hour and then get a pan hot with ghee and cook them for about 5 – 7 minutes depending on your pan and stove.